Reliable conformal novelty detection at the decision boundary: Main results

-Note that $\bFDR(\SL) \leq \alpha m_{0}/m=\alpha$ is true when $m_0=m$ because this relation reduces to the Simes inequality, which is correct by \cite{bates2023testing}.
-However, the following negative result shows that it is not true in general when $m_0<m$.
+Note that $\bFDR(\SL) \leq \alpha m_{0}/m=\alpha$ is true when $m_0=m$ by the Simes inequality, which is correct in this case by using the FDR control proved in \cite{bates2023testing} (under the full null).
+However, the following negative result shows that the bFDR control is not true in general when $m_0<m$.

 \begin{proposition} Assume $m_0<m$ and consider a level $\alpha\in (0,1)$ with $\alpha \ge 1 / \{(n+1)(1-m_0/m)\}$.
 Then there exists a data generation process satisfying Assumption~\ref{assglobal} so that $\bFDR(\SL) \geq m_{0}/(m_0 + n)$. \end{proposition} The proof is given in Section~\ref{sec:proofprop:counterex}.
 This lower bound exceeds $\alpha m_0 / m$ whenever $\alpha < m/(m_0 + n)$.
 Hence, for $1 / \{(n+1)(1-m_0/m)\}\leq \alpha < m/(m_0 + n)$, the inequality $\bFDR(\SL) \leq \alpha m_{0}/m$ does not hold in general.
 Figure~\ref{fig:counter.example} demonstrates a specific counter example.